AlexanderPalencia/Faucet-NEM-Testnet/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running locally for deployin and hostin in firebase function see [here](https://github.com/AlexanderPalencia/Faucet-NEM-Testnet/tree/master/API-Firebase).

-Say what the step will be
+First clone or fork this repository.
+Second navigate to the folder
 ```
-Fork this repository
+cd Faucet-NEM-Testnet
 ```
 Install dependencies.
 ```